Introduction

 Contextualize Aviation vs. Car Accident Symptoms

 The confined space of an aircraft during a crash can intensify these injuries, complicating treatment.
-Trauma experts note that the psychological effects of aviation incidents can also be more profound.
+Trauma experts note that the psychological effects can also be more profound.
 Survivors often face overwhelming fear and anxiety, emotions that may not be as prevalent among those involved in car accidents.
 This psychological burden is crucial to acknowledge, as it can significantly impact recovery and legal outcomes.

 Examine Origins of Aviation Accident Symptoms